 Most of the world is unaware anything unusual happened that autumn day.
 Yet the moments between September 25 & 26, 1983, nearly led to the most devastating catastrophe in the history of humanity.
 The sound judgment and courageous actions of Stanislav Petrov, a Soviet military officer, averted a worldwide nuclear war, preventing what could have become the tragedy of the ages.
-The audio recording World Hero and the article Stanislav Petrov - World Hero tell of this incident.
+The article Stanislav Petrov - World Hero and the recording World Hero tell of this incident.

 I think that this is the closest weve come to accidental nuclear war.
 Bruce Blair, Cold War nuclear strategy expert, Dateline NBC, Nov.
 12, 2000

 Even though Lieutenant Colonel Stanislav Petrovs quick thinking and sound judgment averted a worldwide nuclear war in 1983, ironically he was not rewarded for his actions.
 In an interview in 1998 Stanislav Petrov said, The first reaction of my commander-general was, We will honor you.
 But then a commission was launched into what had gone wrong.
 My commanders were blamed.
 And if the commanders were to blame, then the subordinates like me could not be innocent.
 Its an old thing we have in Russia.
 The subordinate cannot be cleverer than the boss, so there was no honor or credit for me . . . .
 Once I would have liked to have been given some credit for what I did.
 But it is so long ago and today everything is emotionally burned out inside me.
 Daily Mail, Oct.
 7, 1998